 International business majors focus on the business practices, languages, and cultures of a global region, equipping themselves to apply functional skills internationally.
-International business majors must select a second BBA major as a specialization.
+International business majors must select a second major as a specialization.

 All international business students study abroad for one semester in their region of emphasis.
 Regional tracks and experiences are established for Asia, Europe, and Latin America.

 Sales and Trading Analyst, Account Coordinator, Marketing Associate

 3M, Ford Motor Company, Baker Tilly